 The UMRA Photo Club is open to all UMRA members who have an interest in photography.
 We welcome photographers of all abilities.
 Most of us are struggling amateurs who like to take pictures and want to get better.
 We benefit from the kind help we get from each other.

 Recent discussions and demonstrations have included photo books, restoring old photographs, and video tutorials on different aspects of photography.
-The Fall 2016 meetings will include a series of short tutorials on using Adobe Lightroom.

 There is also active sharing of web resources on photography by members of the Photo Club.